 Welcome to HoosiersVote.Org

 Explore the topics on the left to get ready to vote in the next election.
-We have videos on most pages that do a great job of explaining your rights.
-We are very proud that most of the videos we have produced have an ASL-friendly companion.
-The resources below can also help you understand your rights as a voter.
 If you have questions, or need more help, please contact us here.